 Understanding Your HECS-HELP Debt

 Repayments are made through the Australian taxation system once your income exceeds a certain threshold.
-For the 2024-25 financial year, this threshold is $54,435, and for 2025-26, the threshold is currently $56,156.
-However, if the proposed changes are made to the HECS-HELP and Study and Training Loan repayment system, this threshold will increase to $67,000.
-In addition to the increase in the repayment threshold, under the proposed changes, from the 2026 year compulsory repayments will only be calculated on the income above the threshold.
+For the 2024–25 financial year, the minimum repayment income threshold is $54,435.
+For 2025–26, the minimum repayment income threshold is $67,000.
+From 2025–26 onwards, compulsory repayments are calculated only on the portion of your repayment income above the threshold.
 You can also make voluntary repayments at any time, regardless of your income.

 A HECS-HELP debt is incurred immediately after the census date for any university course you've chosen to receive HELP assistance for.